oakejp12/personal_site/src/pages/12-29-2020-javamemory/JavaDebuggingMemoryExceptions.md

 If you encounter a graph like the one above, you've answered your first question: do I have a memory leak?
 So what now?
 One more tool you can add to your belt is the [Eclipse MAT (Memory Analyzer Tool)](https://www.eclipse.org/mat/).
 By generating a heap dump through Visual VM and loading the HPROF binary-formatted file to Eclipse MAT, you'll be able to investigate the heap, generate reports to check for leak suspects, and analyze objects for suspected memory issues.
 Tools like Eclipse MAT will be able to help you answer questions 2-4: which classes are leaking and where is it leaking from.

 An alternative to generating heap dumps through Visual VM or another tool is to supply the *-XX:+HeapDumpOnOutOfMemoryError* VM flag when starting your application.
 This will automatically create a heap dump file when you get an OutOfMemory error.
-I'll go more into VM arguments below.
+I'll go more into VM arguments in Part II of this series.

 ### gc-logs